Please complete your profile! Upload your profile image.

 Hotel Reservations

-The conference will take place at the Cleveland Marriott Downtown at Key Tower.
-Book your stay now through May 17, 2024 to receive the Copyright Society’s special nightly rate.
+The conference will take place at the Cleveland Marriott Downtown at Key Tower on Floor 2.

 Registration Rates